RichardWarburton/lambda-behave/README.md

         });
 ```

+There are many, many, expectations builtin to the framework - not just `isEmpty()`.

 Every specification suite starts its declaration using the `Suite.describe` method.
 From that point onwards your IDE should be able to auto-complete the domain specific language for declaring specifications, but just in case you want more information, here's the details.

 * If you want to specify a property about your system use `it.should`.